veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Note that the tenant ID can be passed in a cookie, URL query parameter or a header value.

 ##### To determine user roles and permissions
-To get the user license, call the following endpoint with a GET method:
+To get the user license, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

 The license object has an AccessLevel that is used to determine whether the user is a regular user who can book a seat for the day or if they are an admin can upload new floor plans and manage existing ones, ensuring they are always up to date.